Hsabonchi/Redis-Node/README.md

 4. Install node_redis, as you may have guessed, is the Redis client for Node.js.
 You can install it via npm using the following command. `npm install redis`

-`Note that Redis doesn’t support nested objects.
-All the property values in the object will be coerced into strings before getting stored`.

-- Redis stores data in a key-value format.
-- Redis no tables,no query language and no schema.
--

 - Ref